Measure Angle and Frequency With Digital Counters

 Image 33: Encoder zero option in Dewesoft

 The image below shows the operation.
-The blue curve is the zero signal, and the blue and orange curves are encoder output.
+The blue curve is the zero signal, and the magenta and orange curves are the encoder output.
 When a pulse is detected on the zero pulse input, the counter value resets to 0.
 The red curve shows the counter value.

 Image 34: An example with encoder zero